AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 1. Clone this repo (% git clone [https://gitlab.azulsystems.com/salesengineering/se-avd-lab.git](https://github.com/rstatsinger/PetclinicAVD.git))
 2. Log in to AIC and set up a Forwarder on your machine using the directions in our public docs - Forwarder setup is in the Settings portion of the UI.
 I suggest you download the configuration you've created into forwarder-settings.properties - you will want to edit that file and set forwarder.keystore.password to some value.
 Start the forwarder and verify that it’s running - you can use the **runForwarder** script from this repo as an example startup script

-## Lab 1 - Onboard Petclinic into AIC using Zulu/Core and Run AVD Report
+## Lab 1 - Onboard Petclinic into AIC using Zulu/Core and Create an AVD Report

 0. Make sure Zulu is your active JDK
 1. Build and run Petclinic using Zulu/Core - **% source build** then **% source run** -  verify that you see the Petclinic UI at http://localhost:8080